skip to main content

 Check TV providers in your area

-The best TV service for watching the NBA All-Star Game needs to offer TNT, but it also needs to be available in your area.
+The best TV service for watching the NBA All-Star Game needs to offer NBC, but it also needs to be available in your area.
 Enter your zip code below to see which TV providers are accessible to you.

 How to watch the NBA All-Star Game for free